 How long does it take?

-The course takes around an hour to complete.
+The e-learning course takes around an hour to complete.

 What does it cover?